Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 ## LED
 ### Open LED config tab
 1. Select Steering Wheel from the device list in overview or in left side panel
-2. In top left corner under the  "hamburger" menu is a tab called "**LED**".
+2. In top left corner under the ”hamburger" menu is a tab called "**LED**".
 Select the tab.

 ![](assets/SteeringWheelValoViewLED.png)

 ### Adjust LED brightness
 - Use the slider labeled **LED Brightness** to adjust the brightness of the LEDs